 News and Resources for Airport Employees

-What's New with PDX Next (Week of May 5)
+What's New with PDX Next (Week of October 20)

-Something to Smile About in May
+Something to Smile about in October

-Construction Impacts to Expect: May 5 - 11
+Construction Impacts to Expect: October 20 - 25

 To help you plan for what’s ahead, we’re updating this section weekly.
 If you'd like to receive these updates right in your inbox, subscribe to the PDX People newsletter.